KaneMuay/Juliet/README.md

 # README #

+## Juliet-Unity-Web-Request-API
-Juliet is a Unity3D plugin for connect to API Server.
+*Juliet-Unity-Web-Request-API is a Unity3D plugin for request API data with support REST API

 ## Support Device ##
 * Android